vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

 Usage example: `sudo ./MDESupportTool -d`

-NOTE: The log level auto-reset feature only available in 2405 or newer client version.
+NOTE: The log level autoreset feature only available in 2405 or newer client version.

 ### Positional arguments